yaohuall/K8s-AWS-architecture/README.md

 With a gateway endpoint, you can access Amazon S3 from your VPC, without requiring an internet gateway or NAT device for your VPC, and **with no additional cost**.
 However, **gateway endpoints do not allow access from on-premises networks, from peered VPCs in other AWS Regions, or through a transit gateway.
 For those scenarios, you must use an interface endpoint, which is available for an additional cost**.
 #### Non-IAM access
 Create a VPC endpoint for S3 and add a bucket policy that allows access from the VPC endpoint. **VPC gateway endpoint** supports **S3 and DynamoDB** and is free.
+#### Legal hold
+The Object Lock legal hold operation enables you to place a legal hold on an object version.
+Like setting a retention period, a legal hold prevents an object version from being overwritten or deleted.
+However, a legal hold doesn't have an associated retention period and remains in effect until removed.
 #### Requester Pays
 Share data but not incur charges associated with others accessing the data.
 #### Prevent accidental delete